 Suunto Core Alu

-Read full review: Suunto Core Alu review
+Read more: Suunto Core Alu review

 Best Model for a Shoestring Budget

-Read full review: Casio SGW300-HB review
+Read more: Casio SGW300-HB review

 Analysis and Test Results

 Over several months, we put each altimeter watch to the test.
 To learn about each one, we tinkered endlessly and poured over the tomes that are the user manuals for these models to make sure we understood these watches' capabilities.
 We researched issues with particular models that we needed to focus on during testing and read about each watch from other independent reviewers.
 We also tested each model side-by-side in a wide range of environments and activities.